MelvinOmega/blog/README.md

 ## Description

-This is an application that allows one to sign in and views other users blogs and also write a blog. one can also comment and like or dislikes a blog
+ A personal blogging website where you can create and share your opinions and other users can read and comment on them.

 ## BDD